Cookie choices

 • The pricing page now explains one-time checks and broader bundle choices.

-• The route decision should be visible before payment, not hidden inside the funnel.
+• The route decision should be visible before payment, not hidden later in checkout.

 • The recurring-billing objection should close before checkout, not after support contact.